About the ICats Program

-To ensure the optimal outcome of ICats engagements, the LGT Venture Philanthropy team mentors the ICats with their know-how, insights and experi-ences throughout their in-the-field stay.
-Also, the team supports nominated candidates during preparation of their engagements (including a 5-day orientation workshop in Zurich, Switzerland every January).
+To ensure the optimal outcome of ICats engagements, the LGT Venture Philanthropy team supports ICats with their know-how, insights and experiences throughout their in-the-field stay.
+In addition, the team supports nominated candidates during preparation of their engagements.

 Ultimately, ICats provide a professional capacity building service that supports organizations to increase their positive impact.

 - Host organizations: for-profit/non-profit organizations with significant social or environmental impact and ambitious targets to grow

 - Locations: Africa, India, Southeast Asia, China, Latin America and United Kingdom

 - Types of engagements: